radioactivedecay/radioactivedecay/README.md

 Limitations
 -----------

-The following processes are not modelled by radioactivedecay:
+The following processes are not modelled by radioactivedecay
+- external inputs of radioactivity to the system
 - ingrowth of progeny from spontaneous fission decays
-- neutronics, so no modelling of induced radioactivity or fission
+- neutronics, i.e. no modelling of induced radioactivity or fission
-- external sources that input radioactivity over time

 Care is needed when decaying backwards in time (i.e. supplying a negative time to the decay() function), as this can result in numerical instabilities and nonsense results.